Mercury (element): Compounds of mercury(II)

 Mercury(II) is the most common oxidation state and is the main one in nature as well.
 All four mercuric halides are known and have been demonstrated to form linear coordination geometry, despite mercury's tendency to form tetrahedral molecular geometry with other ligands.
-This behavior is similar to the Ag^{+} ion.
+This behavior is similar to the link=Silver|Ag+ ion.
 The best known mercury halide is mercury(II) chloride, an easily sublimating white solid.

 Mercury(II) oxide, the main oxide of mercury, arises when the metal is exposed to air for long periods at elevated temperatures.
 It reverts to the elements upon heating near 400 °C, as was demonstrated by Joseph Priestley in an early synthesis of pure oxygen.
 Hydroxides of mercury are poorly characterized, as attempted isolation studies of mercury(II) hydroxide have yielded mercury oxide instead.

 Being a soft metal, mercury forms very stable derivatives with the heavier chalcogens.
 Preeminent is mercury(II) sulfide, HgS, which occurs in nature as the ore cinnabar and is the brilliant pigment vermilion.
 Like ZnS, HgS crystallizes in two forms, the reddish cubic form and the black zinc blende form.
 The latter sometimes occurs naturally as metacinnabar.
 Mercury(II) selenide (HgSe) and mercury(II) telluride (HgTe) are known, these as well as various derivatives, e.g. mercury cadmium telluride and mercury zinc telluride being semiconductors useful as infrared detector materials.

 Mercury(II) salts form a variety of complex derivatives with ammonia.
-These include Millon's base (Hg_{2}N^{+}), the one-dimensional polymer (salts of HgNH_{2}^{+})), and "fusible white precipitate" or [Hg(NH_{3})_{2}]Cl_{2}.
-Known as Nessler's reagent, potassium tetraiodomercurate(II) (K_{2}HgI_{4}) is still occasionally used to test for ammonia owing to its tendency to form the deeply colored iodide salt of Millon's base.
+These include Millon's base (Hg2N+), the one-dimensional polymer (salts of (HgNH_{2}+)n), and "fusible white precipitate" or [Hg(NH3)2]Cl2.
+Known as Nessler's reagent, potassium tetraiodomercurate(II) (K2HgI4) is still occasionally used to test for ammonia owing to its tendency to form the deeply colored iodide salt of Millon's base.

-Mercury fulminate is a detonator widely used in explosives.
+Mercury(II) fulminate is a primary explosive used in detonators, but it has largely been replaced by lead azide.

 Organomercury compounds

 Organic mercury compounds are historically important but are of little industrial value in the western world.
 Mercury(II) salts are a rare example of simple metal complexes that react directly with aromatic rings.
 Organomercury compounds are always divalent and usually two-coordinate and linear geometry.
 Unlike organocadmium and organozinc compounds, organomercury compounds do not react with water.
-They usually have the formula HgR_{2}, which are often volatile, or HgRX, which are often solids, where R is aryl or alkyl and X is usually halide or acetate.
-Methylmercury, a generic term for compounds with the formula CH_{3}HgX, is a dangerous family of compounds that are often found in polluted water.
+They usually have the formula HgR2, which are often volatile, or HgRX, which are often solids, where R is aryl or alkyl and X is usually halide or acetate.
+Methylmercury, a generic term for compounds with the formula CH3HgX, is a dangerous family of compounds that are often found in polluted water.
 They arise by a process known as biomethylation.